donalsonwilson-stack/MarketCompetitionMetrics/paper.md

 ## Boone Indicator

-Unlike the Panzar–Rosse model, which captures the static dimension of competition, the Boone Indicator (Boone, 2000, 2001, 2004, 2008; Boone et al., 2007) focuses on its dynamic aspect.
+Unlike the Panzar–Rosse model, which captures the static dimension of competition, the Boone Indicator (@Boone2000; @Boone2001; @Boone2004; @Boone2008; @BooneVanOursWiel2007) focuses on its dynamic aspect.
 It is based on the principle that more efficient firms (those with lower costs) achieve higher profitability in competitive markets.
 Boone’s approach measures the elasticity of profits with respect to marginal costs, formalized in the following log–log model:

 $$\ln \pi_{i,t} = \lambda + \sum_k \beta_{k,t} \ln C_{k,i,t}$$